tsaonehh/my-coffee-app/README.md

 multiple pages and navbars which always make an app to look more sophisticated.
-This is also for all coffee lovers out there - a worthy list!
+This is also for all coffee lovers out there - a worthy list for you!